-Twelve-year-old Steven Lamb digs holes on Exmoor, hoping to find a body.
-Every day after school, while his classmates swap football stickers, Steven digs to lay to rest the ghost of the uncle he never knew, who disappeared aged 11 and is assumed to have fallen victim to the notorious serial killer Arnold Avery.
+Blacklands by Belinda Bauer 346 p.
+Twelve-year-old Steven Lamb digs holes on Exmoor, hoping to find LP a body.
+Every day after school, while his classmates swap football available stickers, Steven digs to lay to rest the ghost of the uncle he never knew, who disappeared aged 11 and is assumed to have fallen victim to the notorious serial killer Arnold Avery.
 Only Steven's Nan is not convinced her son is dead.
 She still waits for him to come home, standing bitter guard at the front window while her family fragments around her.
 Steven is determined to heal the widening cracks between them before it's too late.
 And if that means presenting his grandmother with the bones of her murdered son, he'll do it.
 So the boy takes the next logical step, carefully crafting a letter to Arnold Avery in prison.
-And there begins a dangerous cat-and-mouse game between a desperate child and a bored serial killer.
+And there begins a dangerous catand-mouse game between a desperate child and a bored serial killer.
 A game that will have more terrifying consequences than Steven could ever imagined.

-The Paris architect by Charles Belfoure (371 pages)
+244 p Stronger: fighting back after the Boston Marathon bombing by Jeff Bauman NEW TITLE FOR 2020 In STRONGER, Jeff describes the chaos and terror of the bombing itself and the ongoing FBI investigation in which he was a key witness.
+He takes us inside his grueling rehabilitation and discusses his attempt to reconcile the world's admiration with his own guilt and frustration...
+Brave, compassionate, and emotionally compelling, Jeff Bauman's story shows what strength really means.
+The Paris architect by Charles Belfoure 371 p.
 In 1942 Paris, architect Lucien Bernard accepts a commission that will bring him a great deal of money-- and maybe get him killed.
 All he must do is design a secret hiding place for a wealthy Jewish man, a space so invisible that even the most determined German officer won't find it.
 He sorely needs the money and outwitting the Nazis who have occupied his beloved city is a challenge he can't resist.
 When one of his hiding spaces fails horribly, and the problem of where to hide a Jew becomes terribly personal, Lucien can no longer ignore what's at stake.

-The Uncommon Reader by Alan Bennett (121 pages, NEW TITLE FOR 2019)
+The Uncommon Reader by Alan Bennett 121 p.
 When her corgis stray into a mobile library parked near Buckingham Palace, the Queen feels duty-bound to borrow a book.
 Discovering the joy of reading widely (from J. R. Ackerley, Jean Genet, and Ivy Compton-Burnett to the classics) and intelligently, she finds that her view of the world changes dramatically.
 Abetted in her newfound obsession by Norman, a young man from the royal kitchens, the Queen comes to question the prescribed order of the world and loses patience with the routines of her role as monarch.
 Her new passion for reading initially alarms the palace staff and soon leads to surprising and very funny consequences for the country at large.